thoughtspot/tse-step-by-step/lesson-05-embed-search/README-05.md

 </div>
 ~~~

-Now run the application and you should see a the Search link show up.
+Now run the application, and you should see the Search link show up.
 It doesn't do anything yet, but it's always good to test code as we add functionality to find errors quickly.

 ![Nav bar with search link](images/new-search-link.png)